mobify/workshop--adaptivejs-site-1x/README.md

     });
     ```

-    We'll be setting up the tabs so that when a user clicks on a tab the matching section is displayed and all other panels are hidden.
-The click handler will add and remove classes from the tabs and tab section that we will then use to hide/show the elements with CSS.
+    We create the effect that as a user clicks on a tab, the matching section is displayed and all other panels are hidden.
+The click handler adds and removes classes from the tabs and tab section.
+Then, we hide or show the elements with CSS.

-3. Within the new click handler add an active class to the clicked tab, and remove the active class from all other tabs.
+3. In the new click handler, add an active class to the clicked tab.
+Remove the active class from all other tabs.

     ```javascript
     define([